 About the Ranthambore Collection

 Payal, our Founder, knew that she wanted to support tiger conservation in the first ECOLOGIES Collection.
 But she didn't know where to base the collection or who to support until she met Valmik Thapar, one of India's leading conservationists and tiger experts.
 He gave her a lot of current information on the plight of tigers in India today, and encouraged her to visit Ranthambore National Park to meet Dr. Dharmendra Khandal (shown in photo below), a conservation biologist of Tiger Watch, a local conservation organization based outside of Ranthambore.
-This is where our SS19 Collection started.
+This is where our debut collection started.

 Over several trips, Payal experienced and was entranced by Ranthambore's beautiful landscape and wildlife, while also getting to know Dr. Khandal and his wife, Divya, and the work of Tiger Watch.